Department of the Army, DoD.

 (1) Commanders will recognize official documentation of suspensions/revocations imposed by state or host nation authorities.
 Administrative actions (suspension/revocations, or if recognized, point assessment) for moving traffic violations off the installation should not be less than required for similar offenses on the installation.
 When notified by state or host nation authorities of a suspension or revocation, the person's OF 346 may also be suspended.

-(a) Driving in violation of a suspension or revocation imposed under this part will result in the original period of suspension or revocation being increased by 2 years.
-In addition, administrative action may be initiated based on the commission of any traffic, criminal, or military offenses, for example, active duty military personnel driving on the installation in violation of a lawful order.
+(a) Driving in violation of a suspension or revocation imposed under this part will result in the original period of suspension or revocation being increased by two years.
+In addition, administrative action may be initiated based on the commission of Start Printed Page 78998any traffic, criminal, or military offenses, for example, active duty military personnel driving on the installation in violation of a lawful order.

 (c) Commanders may extend a suspension or revocation of driving privileges on personnel until completion of an approved remedial driver training course or alcohol or drug counseling programs after proof is provided.